 Everyone knows that calcium is essential for building strong bones and teeth.
 But did you know that it is also important for maintaining a normal heartbeat and regulating blood pressure – and it even helps with the healthy functioning of your nerve system?
 In addition, some studies suggest that calcium supplements may help relieve premenstrual syndrome (PMS).
 And it doesn’t stop there – a few studies also suggest that calcium supplements may be able to reduce colon polyps.

-Common Calcium-Rich Foods
+Common Foods High in Calcium

 Use these guidelines to help make sure you get the recommended amount of calcium in your daily diet.